ccoutant/dwarf-locations/005-locations-on-stack.md

 > section.

-For `DW_OP_xderef` and `DW_OP_xderef_size`, change "integral type identifiers" to "integral type," and "generic type identifier" to "generic type."
+For `DW_OP_xderef` and `DW_OP_xderef_size`, change "integral type identifiers" to "integral types," and "generic type identifier" to "generic type."

+For `DW_OP_xderef_type`, change "whose value value which is" to "whose value is".
+[This was a typo in the DWARF 5 spec.]

 The following operations that were in section 2.5.2.3 are moved to other sections: